pennlabs/icarus/README.md

+# Icarus has been moved to [helm charts](https://github.com/pennlabs/helm-charts/tree/master/icarus).

 # Icarus

 Icarus is the base helm chart for deployments for Penn Labs.
 This chart provides sane defaults for creating ingresses, services, and deployments.